splurf/kun-bot/README.md

 # kun-bot
-A simple Discord bot written purely in *rust* to provide randomly selected images from a specified gallery.
+A simple Discord bot written purely in *rust* to provide randomly selected images from specified gallery(s).